 It seems like every technological piece of software released today has some sort of transparent paneling that floats or flies into screen.
 Some of these can be seen on mobile devices, Windows 8, and app interfaces.
 It also seems like everyone is designing towards the flat screen and touch interface.
 This has been furthered highlighted by sci-fi movies like Minority Report, one of the first to demonstrate this interface.
 Minority Report, however, was certainly not the only production to do so.
 Certainly TV-shows like Star Trek, The Next Generation, also showed numerous flat screen and touch interfaces, not to mention tricorders and tablets.
-Many Houston website design and search engine firms are following this trend in droves.
-We just don’t agree.

 Why Flat and Touch Interfaces Aren’t That Great